dariocaricchio/design-patterns/README.md

 - **Facade pattern** provides a simplified interface to a complex system.
 - **Null object pattern** represents the absence of an object.
 This can be useful for avoiding null pointer exceptions and for simplifying code.
 - **Flyweight pattern** minimizes memory usage by sharing objects that are identical or similar.
 This can be useful for implementing large sets of objects or for caching frequently used objects.
+- **Proxy pattern** provides a surrogate or placeholder for another object to control access to it.
+This can be used to control access to a resource, to provide a level of indirection, or to defer the creation of an object until it is actually needed.
+- **Delegate pattern** allows one object to delegate its responsibilities to another object.
+This can be used to decouple the two objects and to make the code more modular.
+- **Aggregation pattern** allows one object to be composed of other objects.
+This can be used to create more complex objects from simpler ones and to make the code more reusable.
+Essentially, it's like the Composite pattern, but children can outlive parents (the "part" is not owned by the "whole", it can exist independently of the whole; this means hte whole is not responsible for creating or destroying the part).

 # Behavioral pattern
 **Behavioral patterns** deal with the way objects communicate with each other.
 They help to make code more flexible and maintainable.
 Some of the most common behavioral patterns include: